Agonnee/mastermind/README.md

 ### Initial Setup
 1. Create a new directory.
-2. In the terminal change directory into your new repo directory
+2. In the terminal change directory into your new repo directory (Enter your directory's path)
    ```bash
    cd path/to/repo_dir
    ```